Christine Beitl

 Research Projects

-- 2019 – Consultant on NSF-IBSS-L#1743019, “The Effect of Social Networks on Inequality: A Longitudinal Cross-Cultural Investigation.”
+- 2019 – present Consultant on NSF-IBSS-L#1743019, “The Effect of Social Networks on Inequality: A Longitudinal Cross-Cultural Investigation.”
 (PI: Jeremy Koster).
 University of Cincinnati.

 - Understanding Ecological, Social, and Economic Aspects of Bycatch and Building Stakeholder Alliances in the Gulf of Maine Lobster Fishery